Ben-D-Anderson/ben-d-anderson.github.io/_posts/2021-12-22-wifi-network-tracking-1.md

 ---
 layout: post
-title: WiFi Network Tracking - Proof of Concept of Google's Geolocation Network (Part 1)
+title: WiFi Network Tracking - Imitating Google's Geolocation Network (Part 1)
 description: Breaking down Google's international geolocation network and building a proof of concept from the ground up using intermediate cyber security and programming skills - explaining design decisions made along the way.
 readtime: 9 minute
 tags: programming, cybersecurity
 ---

-## Context
 It's well known that Google builds WiFi router discovery into many of their products - most notably android.
 This gives them the ability to locate almost any WiFi router in the world.<!--excerpt--> Using IP address for location tracking is very much inferior to recording the locations of WiFi routers and using that to determine the location of an internet-connected device.
 Google's geolocation api using WiFi router BSSIDs can give location to an accuracy of around 20 metres (on average).

 I got the idea to do this project when watching [John Hammond's video](https://youtu.be/7LXfBSuaFFE?t=2169) with John Strand who talked a bit about the cyber security tool [HoneyBadger](https://github.com/lanmaster53/honeybadger/).